microsoft/pxt-adafruit/docs/lessons/catch-the-egg-game/quiz.md

 <br/>

-## 4. Write the code that resets the egg after it has fallen past the bottom of the BBC micro:bit.
+## 4. Write the code that resets the egg after it has fallen past the bottom of the @boardname@.

 <br/>